 One of the most prominent cases is IKEA’s take on how virtual reality should interact with its customers.

 Imagine how showrooms like these could impact revenue.
 Have you returned something to the store because it didn’t fit the interior of your apartment?
 Well now the store doesn’t have to worry about that, because you have the opportunity to actually see how a piece of furniture could fit into your room.
 By the way, IKEA has been on the VR bandwagon for at least 4 years, and this says a lot about their corporate vision of VR impact and value virtual reality brings to retail.

 Other big brands also realize the value of a virtual space, especially in niches, where it’s hard to actually imagine what the purchase would look like.
 For example, construction materials, which are pretty hard to pick for consumers.
 Individuals are usually picky about the interior of their homes, as many consider their homes to be their sanctuaries.
-VR helps to bridge that gap between a need and a purchase, and this is why brands like Lowe’s invest in VR experiences and experiment with other possible applications of this technology.
+VR helps to bridge that gap between a need and a purchase.

 There are tons of other potential applications, like emergency backups for real showrooms or as a presentation medium at a client’s office.
 Companies like MarxentLabs and VRShowroom already offer a variety of these use cases as actual applications for their clients.